I Was Bullied for Being Thin

 "Skinny Girls Have No Right to Complain"

 I have been thinking about writing this article for years, but there have been a number of things holding me back.
-I'd felt like being naturally thin was a curse, but I never had an outlet for it.
-I'd get picked on at school for a number of reasons especially for liking science, which was not "right" for a girl and for being so thin.
+I'd felt like being naturally thin was a curse, but I never had an outlet to express how I felt.
+I'd get picked on at school for a number of reasons, especially for liking science, which was not "right" for a girl and for being so thin.

 The biggest hurdle in writing this is that I've always been told that I should feel lucky that I'm this thin.
 So, what right do I have to complain?

-I didn't grow up hearing, "you're lucky."
-Instead, I'd hear nasty comments.
-I had a friend in high school who was heavier and she would always complain about how large she was and how no guy would ever love her.
-I always thought she was so pretty and envied her beautiful blonde hair.
+I did also hear, "you're lucky."
+But I'd also hear nasty comments.
+I had a friend in high school who was heavier, and she would always complain about how large she was and how no guy would ever love her.
+I always thought she was so pretty and envied her beautiful, blonde hair.
 However, one day I overheard her saying something to the effect of, "Well you know, skinny girls are all b*tches!"
 She wasn't talking about me, but the comment still made me feel bad.

 I never felt like I was allowed to be upset about being disliked for my weight.
-I was lucky.
-I was thin and never really had a complaint about how I looked.
-Not that I'm drop dead gorgeous (wouldn't that be nice), but I just worried about other things growing up ---> school and being picked on.
+I was "lucky," whatever that meant.
+I never really cared about how I looked.
+I just felt like I had a normal body.
+Not that I'm drop dead gorgeous (wouldn't that be nice), but I just worried about other things like homework.

 My Design Specifications

-Apparently it's genetic, my mom was unusually thin as a child and would get picked on... and her mother... and her mother.
-There's this story where she toured a bread factory on a field trip and they gave each child a slice of bread.
+Apparently, it's genetic.
+My mom was unusually thin as a child and would get picked on... and her mother... and her mother.
+There's this story about when she toured a bread factory on a field trip and they gave each child a slice of bread.
 One of the employees looked at my mom with pity/concern on her face and said, "You can have two."

 Getting Picked On In School

-It started in 4th grade, when I wanted to play soccer with other kids on the playground.
+It started in 4th grade when I wanted to play soccer with other kids on the playground.
 I was disallowed because I was too little.
 At this point, there was no real bullying, just little comments here and there.
-I was really into dinosaurs, anyway, so I had pretend geology and explorer adventures to go on during recess, anyway!
+I was really into dinosaurs, anyway, so I pretended to be on geology and explorer adventures during recess!

 I weighed 45 pounds in the 5th grade and as some of the other kids started getting their growth spurts, my small size attracted more attention.
-I remember girl on the playground asking me my weight and when I replied, she said, "that's how much a kindergartener weighs... you should be dead."
-Other than that, I still had friends.
-The comments increased and their was more exclusion, but at this point I was still a fairly happy kid.
+I remember a girl on the playground asking me my weight.
+She said, "that's how much a kindergartener weighs; you should be dead."
+The comments increased and there was more exclusion, but at this point, I was still a fairly happy kid.